 This register is the initial count register for the tilt position state timer (0 to 255 counts).
 Every count is calculated as 1/ODR delay period, where the ODR is user-defined per Table 18.
-A new state must be valid as many measurement periods before the change is accepted.
 Note that to properly change the value of this register, the PC1 bit in CNTL1 must first be set to "0".